 The VIEs' primary operating strategy focuses on multifamily apartment properties as long-term investments.
-The VIEs' operating goal is to generate increasing amounts of net rental income from these properties that will allow it to service debt.
-In order to achieve this goal, management of these multifamily apartment properties is focused on: (i) maintaining high economic occupancy and increasing rental rates through effective leasing, reduced turnover rates and providing quality maintenance and services to maximize resident satisfaction; (ii) managing operating expenses and achieving cost reductions through operating efficiencies and economies of scale generally inherent in the management of a portfolio of multiple properties; and (iii) emphasizing regular programs of repairs, maintenance and property improvements to enhance the competitive advantage and value of its properties in their respective market areas.
-As of March 31, 2006, the Company reported the assets and financial results of eight VIE multifamily apartment properties containing a total of 1,764 rental units.
-The VIEs' multifamily apartment properties are located in the states of Iowa, Indiana, Florida, Georgia, Kentucky and South Carolina.
+The VIEs' operating goal is to generate increasing amounts of net rental income from these properties that will allow them to service debt.
+In order to achieve this goal, management of these multifamily apartment properties is focused on: (i) maintaining high economic occupancy and increasing rental rates through effective leasing, reduced turnover rates and providing quality maintenance and services to maximize resident satisfaction; (ii) managing operating expenses and achieving cost reductions through operating efficiencies and economics of scale generally inherent in the management of a portfolio of multiple properties; and (iii) emphasizing regular programs of repairs, maintenance and provements to enhance the competitive advantage and value of its properties in their respective market areas.
+As of June 30, 2006, the Company reported the assets and financial results of eight VIE multifamily apartment properties are located in the states of Iowa, Indiana, Florida, Georgia, Kentucky and South Carolina.

-The following table details certain key financial information for the Company's reportable segments for the periods ending March 31, 2006 and 2005:
+The following table details certain key financial information for the Company's reportable segments for the periods ending June 30, 2006 and 2005: